World's fair

-A world's fair, also known as a universal exhibition or an expo, is a large international exhibition designed to showcase the achievements of nations.
+A world's fair, also known as a universal exhibition, is a large global exhibition designed to showcase the achievements of nations.
 These exhibitions vary in character and are held in different parts of the world at a specific site for a period of time, typically between three and six months.

 The term "world's fair" is commonly used in the United States, while the French term, Exposition universelle ("universal exhibition") is used in most of Europe and Asia; other terms include World Expo or Specialised Expo, with the word expo used for various types of exhibitions since at least 1958.

-Since the adoption of the 1928 Convention Relating to International Exhibitions, the Paris-based Bureau International des Expositions has served as an international sanctioning body for international exhibitions; four types of international exhibition are organised under its auspices: World Expos, Specialised Expos, Horticultural Expos (regulated by the International Association of Horticultural Producers) and the Milan Triennial.
+Since the adoption of the 1928 Convention Relating to International Exhibitions, the Paris-based Bureau International des Expositions (BIE) has served as an international sanctioning body for international exhibitions; four types of international exhibition are organised under its auspices: World Expos, Specialised Expos, Horticultural Expos (regulated by the International Association of Horticultural Producers), and the Milan Triennial.

-Astana, Kazakhstan, held the most recent Specialised Expo in 2017 while Dubai, United Arab Emirates hosted Expo 2020 (which was postponed to 2021 due to the COVID-19 pandemic).
-Buenos Aires, Argentina, which had been selected to host the next Specialised Expo in 2023, announced its withdrawal with no reschedule date.
+Osaka, Japan held the most recent World Expo in 2025, while Astana, Kazakhstan held the most recent Specialised Expo in 2017, and Doha, Qatar held the most recent Horticultural Expo in 2023.

 History

-In 1791, Prague organized the first World's Fair, Bohemia (modern-day Czech Republic).
-The first industrial exhibition was on the occasion of the coronation of Leopold II as a king of Bohemia, which took place in Clementinum, and celebrated the considerable sophistication of manufacturing methods in the Czech lands during that time period.
+In 1791, Prague organized the first World's Fair in Bohemia (modern-day Czech Republic).
+The first industrial exhibition was on the occasion of the coronation of Leopold II as king of Bohemia.
+The exhibition was held in the Clementinum, and celebrated the considerable sophistication of manufacturing methods in the region during that time period.

 France had a tradition of national exhibitions, which culminated with the French Industrial Exposition of 1844 held in Paris.
 This fair was followed by other national exhibitions in Europe.
-In 1851, under the title "Great Exhibition of the Works of Industry of All Nations", the World Expo was held in The Crystal Palace in Hyde Park, London, the United Kingdom.
-The Great Exhibition, as it is often called, was an idea of Prince Albert, Queen Victoria's husband, and is usually considered to be the first international exhibition of manufactured products.
-It influenced the development of several aspects of society, including art-and-design education, international trade and relations, and tourism.
-This expo was the precedent for the many international exhibitions, later called World Expos, that have continued to be held to the present time.
+In 1851, the "Great Exhibition of the Works of Industry of All Nations" was held in the Crystal Palace in Hyde Park, London, United Kingdom.
+It was an idea of Prince Albert, Queen Victoria's husband.

-The character of world fairs, or expositions, has evolved since the first one in 1851.
+The character of world fairs, or expositions, has evolved since.
 Three eras can be distinguished: the era of industrialization, the era of cultural exchange, and the era of nation branding.